 You must meet minimum requirements to be considered for channel memberships on YouTube.

 Keep in mind, meeting the following does not mean you'll automatically get channel memberships.
 We're slowly rolling out this feature.
+Some music channels may not be eligible e.g. under SRAV contract.
 If you have access, you'll see memberships as an option on the Memberships page:

 - Your channel must have more than 1,000 subscribers.